 Over the coming decade, the California Department of Transportation (Caltrans) will undertake the most ambitious highway repair program the state has seen in generations.
 By the end of 2027, the State Highway System (SHS) should be in much better shape than it is today.
 This Ten-Year Project Book (Project Book) shows how Caltrans will make that happen.
 It provides a list of the individual projects needed to restore the SHS to a condition that meets the performance targets enshrined into law through the Road Repair and Accountability Act of 2017 (SB 1).
 The Project Book is a natural extension of the recently adopted California Transportation Asset Management Plan (TAMP), which prioritizes projects based on their contribution to the overall health of SHS and its many component parts.
 The TAMP articulates performance targets established by legislation and action by the California Transportation Commission (Commission).

 In January of even numbered years, Caltrans prepares the SHOPP for approval by the California Transportation Commission.
 Once approved by the Commission, the SHOPP represents the projects that are anticipated to be designed, delivered and funded in the future four years beginning in July of the designated SHOPP year.
 Each new SHOPP consists of two years of carryover from the prior SHOPP and two years of new projects.
-Prior SHOPP documents can be found at this same link.
+Prior SHOPP documents can be found at this link.

-Projects that are scheduled for advertisement or out for bid can be found at the following links:
+Projects that are scheduled - for advertisement, out for bid, advertised or awarded can be found at the following links:

 - Bid Openings Results